By Jibility Co-Founder Chuen Seet

 There are many tools out there for building and presenting strategy roadmaps, but they generally fall into one of three categories: generic desktop tools, specialized business architecture tools, and dedicated lightweight tools.
 Our preference is for the latter type, due to the efficiency and ease of communication that’s usually inherent.

-Whatever tool you use, ensure that your approach has these key features, and you’ll be well on your way.
+Whatever tool you use, ensure that it will help you build a substantiated roadmap and you’ll be well on your way.